quarkuscoffeeshop/quarkuscoffeeshop.github.io/coffeeshop.markdown

 The application can be deployed to OpenShift with Ansible.
 Please see  <a class="page-link" href="/devops/">DevOps</a> for instructions.

+# Overview

-The application consists of the following microservices,:
+This demo models an individual coffeeshop and contains a web frontend where users can order drinks and food.
+The application consists of the following microservices:

 * **Web** - the web front end (no way you saw that coming)
 * **Counter** - coordinates events in the system - https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-counter